krbnite/krbnite.github.io/_in_progress/2019-06-26-The-Many-Faces-of-Data-Leakage.md

   - Kaufmann/Perlich paper talks a lot about winners of competitions doing this; not sure how it applies to industry as a unique form of leakage (i.e., if it is not classified as any of the other types of leakage, then why not use it if it meets all the parameters necessary for deploying the model, etc?)
+  - this can essentially be generalized from Kaggle competitions to the real world by realizing it is really "disallowed leakage":  in the real world, we must comply to various data privacy standards, such as HIPAA and GDPR, as well as fairness/unbiasedness standards (e.g., cannot develop model that somehow favors recommending better treatments based only on gender or race)

 * foresight leakage
   - the Larsen paper gives an interesting example of when surveying patients, where they